paullabonne/BayesMultiMode/README.md

 distribution is fitted on the data using a Sparse Finite Mixture (SFM) MCMC algorithm.
-The number of mixture components does not have to be specified; it is estimated simultaneously with the mixture weights and distributions through the SFM approach.
+The number of mixture components does not have to be specified; it is estimated simultaneously with the mixture weights and components through the SFM approach.
 Second, the resulting MCMC output is used to calculate the number of modes and their locations.
-Posterior probabilities are provided for both of these quantities providing a powerful tool for mode inference.
+Posterior probabilities are retrieved for both of these quantities providing a powerful tool for mode inference.
 Currently BayesMultiMode supports a flexible mixture of shifted poisson distributions.
 The shifted poisson is a two-parameter generalisation of the poisson